 Airplanes also started catering to what the rest of the world wanted – Indian Culture.

 This period saw the rise of Lehenga choli, Churidaar, and Silk Sarees.
-Airlines were putting great thought on the type of dresses Air Hostesses were wearing.
-Only the most expensive of textiles were being used for the purpose.
+Airlines were putting great thoughts on the type of dresses Air Hostesses were wearing.
+Only the most expensive textiles were being used for design.

 The visual Appeal